 Section 1227.
 Office of Electric Transmission and Distribution.
-This would amend Title II of the Department of Energy Organization Act3 and would establish an Office of Electric Transmission and Distribution.
+This would amend Title II of the Department of Energy Organization Act5 and would establish an Office of Electric Transmission and Distribution.
 The Director of the office would, in part, coordinate and develop a strategy to improve electric transmission distribution, implement recommendations from the Department of Energy's National Transmission Grid Study, oversee research, development, and demonstration to support federal energy policy related to electricity transmission and distribution, and develop programs for workforce training and power transmission engineering.
-This section was not included in either the House- or Senate-passed H.R.
-6.
+A similar provision was included in the conference report of H.R.
+6 in the 108th Congress.